milton-logothetis/DIR_computer_vision_stack/README.md

 ### 1. Installation Instructions (Ubuntu 18):

-To install the darknet backend for YOLO object detection, the installation instructions and dependancies can be found from AlexeyAB`s repository.
-To simplify things, the user can use the following instructions:
+To install the darknet backend for YOLO object detection, the installation instructions and dependancies can be found from AlexeyAB's repository.
+To simplify things, the user can utilise the following instructions:

 #### Dependencies: